Knee Osteotomy Surgery Cost and Procedure Information

 Every surgery comes with risks.
 These can range in severity and may include complications with anaesthetic, nausea, vomiting, post-operative pain, and blood clots.

 Swelling and Bruising

 The knee is prone to bruising and swelling after arthroscopy.
 These tend to resolve after a few days.
-Your doctor may prescribe pain medication to help to limit any discomfort you may feel because of bruising or swelling while you heal.
+The doctor may prescribe pain medication to help to limit any discomfort felt because of bruising or swelling.